BriagasD98/Professional-README-Generator/generated/README.md

   <br/>

   ## Installation
-  git clone the repo onto your local computer, install npm, and install inquirer.
+  To Install it, you must first clone the repo down to your local computer.
+The you must have npm installed and install inquirer through the commmand line.
   <br/>
   <br/>
-  ## Instructions
+  ## Usage
-  Enter "node index.js" into the command line and answer the prompts to generate your personalized README!
+  You must enter "node index.js" into the command line while in the projects root directory.
+Once the application runs, answer the prompts and your personalized README will be created!
   <br/>
   <br/>
   ## License